 The 1,300-seat UC Theatre closed in March 2001 after 84 years in business when the downtown art house was no longer able to survive on poor ticket sales.

-The only hope now is with the city of Berkeley itself, where the mayor is still looking into a plan to keep the theater in business and, possibly, even renovate the structure.
+The only hope now is with the city of Berkeley itself, where the mayor is still looking into a plan to keep the theatre in business and, possibly, even renovate the structure.

-Many local residents hope that Gary Meyer, who co-founded Landmark Theatres and ran the UC in the late 1970’s, will save the theater and reopen it a feat he accomplished with the Balboa, in nearby San Francisco.
+Many local residents hope that Gary Meyer, who co-founded Landmark Theatres and ran the UC Theatre in the late-1970’s, will save the theatre and reopen it a feat he accomplished with the Balboa Theatre in nearby San Francisco.